Three Things to Know About Drift in Land Forming Projects

-For years, it was the nature of running land-forming operations with GPS that drift was possible.
-However, wasted time when this happens was far less likely overall than the delays that happen with laser technology with common factors like wind and dust that cause downtime.
-Still, GPS-based systems have long been unable to overcome the increasing magnitude and repeated occurrence of drift.
+For years, the inherent risk of running land-forming operations with GPS has been that drift is a possibility.
+However, the wasted time that happens with drift is far less likely than the more common delays that happen with laser technology due to factors like wind and dust.
+Still, downtime is still a big concern when using GPS-based systems, which have long been unable to overcome the increasing magnitude and repeated occurrence of drift.

 This reality was made apparent in April 2017 when land forming operations across the delta region were in full swing until GPS systems across the area started experiencing drift with an impact never before seen.
 This level of drift caused entire operations to shut down, costing a lot of time, money, and heartache.
 However, not everyone experienced this setback.
 And so it’s important to understand what happened, why it mattered, and how delays caused by drift can be avoided.

 The GPS signal comes from shared satellites in orbit that broadcast a timestamped signal.
 Your equipment then uses the difference between the time of reception and the time transmitted from the satellites to calculate your precise location.
 Your altitude, satellite delays, as well as the number of satellites you have access to can affect your vertical accuracy.
 When outside forces disrupt the signal from the satellites, the accuracy of the measurements your equipment receives can vary, well beyond their normal operating range.
 This is a big deal when you’re talking about finishing work in land forming operations, especially since it’s a game of hundredths of a foot rather than tenths of a foot.

 A significant error caused by drift can exceed as much as four and a half inches in vertical accuracy, like what the delta area experienced recently, and that halts operations in their tracks.
 Traditional GPS land leveling solutions can’t compensate and operate successfully with that large of an error and the risk of creating sizable holes and high spots becomes too great for crews to continue in those conditions and they are forced to stop.